 Major depressive disorder with seasonal patterns (seasonal affective disorder) is triggered by disruptions in the circadian rhythm of the body.
 A change in seasons can also disrupt sleep, which can contribute to a depressed mood.

-Trauma and stress can cause depression too.
+Trauma, stress and other mood disorder can cause depression too.
 These fall under a wide umbrella and include factors like abuse, trauma, loss, and major life changes such as divorce or losing a job.

 There are other key components researchers study such as glutamate 5, acetylcholine, and GABA.

 We’ve all heard someone say that they’re depressed.
 This is sometimes after a major event or even for the smallest of things.
-The important thing to know is that depression is not the same as being sad.
+The important thing to know is that depression is not the same as being sad; it is a mental health disorder that should be taken seriously.
 For instance, your favorite TV show gets cancelled or you find out someone is talking about you behind your back, and it makes you sad.
 These are not examples of depression.

-Some people think of clinical depression as a catch-all that covers all depression sufferers.
+Some people think of major depression as a catch-all that covers all depression sufferers.
 Yet, this should not be a blanket term because depression comes in many forms.